skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Mordan was one such case.

 I knew they probably wouldn't abandon Endo.
 (But just to be clear:
-Endo is my character when I'm not the DM, and I was fully prepared to lose him if they didn't.
+Endo is my character when I'm not the dungeon master, and I was fully prepared to lose him if they didn't.
 I would never have forced them to rescue him.)
 Once they rescued him he gave them the quest hook of looking for the prince, and I suspected they would bite.
 It took them a while, but they did.
 I gave them the book of Norvus, knowing Enoch would translate the sucker.

 So I'm a little guilty of "steering" them by putting situations in front of them that will turn them the way I want them to go.
 The first